Arrival in Manila

 'Easy," she replies.
 "It's a microwave oven".

-Eventually the senate votes to impeach Estrada.
-It is expected to be a long process and he still says he is innocent.
+Eventually, the senate votes to impeach Estrada.
+It is expected to be a long process and he still says he is innocent and is refusing to resign.

 Bohol in a Typhoon